GoogleChrome/workbox/docs/getting-started/sw-cli.md

 ## What is in sw.js?

-For those who are curious, let's look at whats in the generated service worker.
+For those who are curious, let's look at what's in the generated service worker.

 ```